 Many patients prefer to manage their pain with natural remedies.
 And in most cases, treatment begins with medications.
 If a case of spinal stenosis receives treatment early enough, invasive procedures can be avoided.
 Certain foods can help to accelerate recovery.

 To reduce swelling, your doctor can perform cortisone injections into the spinal column.
 Many patients’ pain can be relieved by anti-inflammatory medication.
 And physical therapy can also be an enormous benefit in managing spinal stenosis.
 Physical therapy can strengthen muscles and stretch the body.

 Surgery will be necessary if the spinal stenosis gets severe enough.
 Spinal revision surgery is a way to restore the necessary functions of the spinal cord.
 But with spinal stenosis, most of the time a revision surgery isn’t needed.

 Spinal fusion surgery is required in the most severe cases.
 During surgery, the disconnected vertebrae are joined together to reinforce the spine and ease the pain.

-Spinal stenosis is one of the many orthopedic issues that can cause a significant degree of pain and prevent those affected from enjoying their favorite activities.
+Spinal stenosis is one of the many issues that can lead to a significant degree of pain and prevent those affected from enjoying their favorite activities.
 Therefore, you should immediately make an appointment if you suspect you might be suffering from spinal stenosis.
 The treatment will be less extensive the earlier it’s treated.